 When a corpse is found bearing the gruesome signature of a serial killer dormant for twenty-five years, Ziba is pulled into the hunt for the perpetrator.
 As the body count rises it becomes clear he’s on a new spree.
 But what’s brought the London Lacerator back after such a long hiatus?
 And does his sudden return have anything to do with the woman on the train?

 Ziba scrambles to profile the killer in the hope of predicting his next move.
 But time is running out.
 And the closer she gets to uncovering his identity, the closer he gets to destroying hers.

-The first book in a new crime series by debut author Victoria Selman.
+Blood for Blood is the first book in a new crime series by debut author Victoria Selman.
 Ziba MacKenzie is a profiler, and her latest case involves a serial killer who is back after a long hiatus.